wp-plugins/enhanced-meta-widget/readme.txt

 == Change Log ==

 = 1.6.1 =
-*Fixed translation string of "username logged in" to include the whole string, including the username.
+* Fixed translation string of "username logged in" to include the whole string, including the username.
 (Allows for differnt word placement for different languages.
 Thanks to Daryan for pointing this out to me.)
+* French Translation now included.

 = 1.6 =
 * Coded for I18n.
 Now just looking for translators.